 Star eyelet stitch

 This surface embroidery stitch consists of several straight stitches radiating out from a small central hole.
 The straight stitches can vary in number, length and spacing.
+The alternative names of ray and spoke stitch accurately describe the structure of the stitch.

 N.B.
 Algerian eye stitch is sometimes also known as a star eyelet.